acend/helm-basics-training/content/en/docs/01/_index.md

 helm --help
 ```

-You will see a list with the available commands and flags.
+You will see a list of the available commands and flags.
 If you prefer to browse the manual in the browser you’ll find it in the [online documentation](https://helm.sh/docs/helm/).

 ```
 Usage: